vivek-vishwanath/xv6/README.md

 - If a file is accessed by its owner or `uid` 0 (henceforth `root`), then that access is permitted
-- If the file is accessed for reading by another user (not its owner or root) and its read permission is set, that access is permitted
+- If a file is accessed for reading by another user (not its owner or root) and its read permission is set, that access is permitted
-- If the file is accessed for writing by another user (not its owner or root) and its write permission is set, that access is permitted
+- If a file is accessed for writing by another user (not its owner or root) and its write permission is set, that access is permitted
-- All other accesses are not permitted.
+- All other accesses are not permitted

 You will need to identify any high-level operations which involve file accesses.
-If an operation involves this, you must confirm the specific access type performed is permitted for the given process.
+If an operation accesses a file, you must confirm that the specific access type performed is permitted for the given process.
 A sample of operations involving file accesses are included below: